AnneEnglish/Portfolio-1/README.md

 ### Code

-- On line 102 through to 108 of the style.css page was taken from [w3.org](https://www.w3.org/Style/Examples/007/center.en.tmpl#viewport3) with the exception of deleting some of the code to better suit what I needed it to do.
+- On line 102 through to 108 of the style.css page were taken from [w3.org](https://www.w3.org/Style/Examples/007/center.en.tmpl#viewport3) with the exception of deleting some of the code to better suit what I needed it to do.
-- Some parts of code in style.css, beaches.css and trails.css was taken from my 'Love Running' project.
+- Some parts of code in style.css, beaches.css and trails.css were taken from my 'Love Running' project.
 Lines 3 through to 28 is where you'll find this code, with the exception of tailoring some of it to better suit my project.
 Lines 3 through to 12 were not altered.

 ### Content